CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 entity-aware BFF output.

 `beacon.datasets.defaults` and `beacon.cohorts.defaults` provide metadata for
 entities synthesized from the converted individuals.
-These defaults are used only by mapping-file routes.
+Full authoring mappings and compact metadata overlays use the same entity-default contract.

 ## Validation And Provenance